How do I decide on the correct amount of insurance?

 - Update your list annually.
 Have you had a pool installed?
 Did you adopt a dog?
 Have you bought a home theatre?
 If so, contact your damage insurance broker or agent to let him or her know and to verify that your insurance contract continues to meet your needs.

-2. Determine the value of your residence.
+2. Determine the value of your residence (cost of rebuilding)

 Did you know that neither the price you paid for your home, nor the municipal evaluation, nor its market value determines the amount of insurance you need?
 What counts is the cost of rebuilding your residence if it has been completely destroyed.